rwieruch/blog_robinwieruch_content/lessons-learned-deep-work-flow.md

 The **bimodal philosophy** suggests to divide your time into shallow obligations and dedicated deep time stretches.
 During the deep time you perform the monastic philosophy.
 The deep time streches can vary from 4 days of a week to a full quarter of the year.
 The allocated time can be even longer.
 But the minimum for the bimodal philosophy is at least a full day.
 It supports people in deep work who cannot reduce shallow obligations to a very minimum.

 The **rhythmic philosophy** transforms deep work into a routine.
 It becomes a habit.
 There are different techniques to make something a habit.
 For instance, you can use the *chain method*.
 The method uses a calendar to support you on a daily basis.
 Each day you achieved something you can strike it with a red cross in the calendar.
 A little bit gets done each day.
 You will stick to the routine, because you don't want to break the chain of strikes.
-Personally I can recommend the book {{% a_blank "The Power of Habit" "https://www.amazon.com/Power-Habit-What-Life-Business/dp/081298160X//ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=21moves-20&linkId=bc35416dc97c6e6063c8cdfd35dca496" %}} by Charles Duhigg.
+Personally I can recommend the book {{% a_blank_no_follow "The Power of Habit" "https://www.amazon.com/Power-Habit-What-Life-Business/dp/081298160X//ref=as_li_ss_tl?ie=UTF8&linkCode=ll1&tag=21moves-20&linkId=bc35416dc97c6e6063c8cdfd35dca496" %}} by Charles Duhigg.

 The **journalistic philosophy** is the last and most advanced philosophy.
 In that approach you can rapidly switch between shallow to deep work.
 Yet we know that a disadvantage of multitasking is the usage of our finite willpower.
 That's why the approach is only for advanced deep workers.
 Cal Newport says that "[it] require[s] a sense of confidence in your work." and that "[it] requires a conviction that what you are doing is important and will succeed".
 You can support the philosophy by preparing your deep work schedule in advance.
 It will help you to preserve your willpower.